rsrattan/Mannat/Magic_Vault/02_Esoteric_Traditions/Western_Esotericism/Hermeticism.md

 - **"As above, so below":** This phrase, from the Emerald Tablet, encapsulates the Principle of Correspondence—the idea that the macrocosm (the universe) and the microcosm (the individual) are reflections of each other.
 - **The All:** The ultimate reality or sum total of all that is, was, and ever shall be.
 According to the Principle of Mentalism, the Universe is a mental creation of The All.

+## Meditative Practices
+Hermetic meditation focuses on understanding the fundamental laws of the universe and achieving a union with "The All."
+It is a practice of both contemplation and inner alchemy.

+- **Contemplation of the Principles:** A core practice involves deep meditation on the Seven Hermetic Principles, observing how they manifest in one's own life and in the universe at large.
+This leads to a profound understanding of reality.
+- **Visualization of Interconnectedness:** To internalize the principle of "As above, so below," practitioners may visualize the cosmos within themselves and themselves within the cosmos, fostering a sense of unity with all existence.
+- **Dialogue with the Higher Self (Nous):** The Corpus Hermeticum describes dialogues between a student and a divine teacher (Nous, or Mind).
+This can be adapted as a meditation practice involving an inner dialogue with one's higher self to receive guidance and wisdom.